MuhammadBor/Python-IPsecTunnel/README.md

 # How this Tunnel works?

-Basically, This Tunnel program runs in ubuntu box with two NIC interface, which one is assigned a static IP Address and other one is TUN interface that works as a virtual NIC.
+Basically, this Tunnel program runs in ubuntu with two NIC interface, which one is assigned a static IP Address and other one is TUN interface that works as a virtual NIC.
 We have to excute the same file in both the machines to work.
 After excuting, we will send ICMP  request {ping} from Virtual NIC (asa0) on VM1 to VM2.
 Use the following command ``ping -I 10.0.1.1 10.0.1.2``.
-The Ping will send a ICMP request from vm1 to vm2 but the asa0 has no routing therefore ``AH.py`` will capture the traffic and calculate the ```icv``` value for the packet with current configuration defined in ``SecurityAssociation``.
-Then, script encapsulates the packet within new IP packet and send it to Physical NIC on VM2.
-When the packet arrives to VM2's physical NIC, the integrity verification is done and the packet will be written into it's Virtual NIC(asa0).
-Then VM2's Virtual NIC will send a ICMP reply to the request (ping) in the same manner.
+The Ping will send a ICMP request from VM1 to VM2 but the asa0 has no routing therefore ``AH.py`` will capture the traffic and calculate the ```icv``` value for the packet with current configuration defined in ``SecurityAssociation``.
+Then, script encapsulates the packet within new IP packet and send it to physical NIC on VM2.
+When the packet arrives to VM2's physical NIC, the integrity verification is done and the decapsulated packet will be written into it's virtual NIC(asa0).
+Then VM2's virtual NIC will send a ICMP reply to the request (ping) in the same manner.

 ## EXAMPLE
 Virtual Machines used for testing : </br>
-1. Ubuntu 20.10
+1. Ubuntu 20.10 (VM1)
-2. CentOs Linux
+2. CentOs Linux (VM2)

 #### UBUNTU VM
 - Physical Interface = 192.168.100.6/24 Static Ip